awsdocs/aws-robomaker-developer-guide/doc_source/cloud-services-integration.md

 + An AWS account\.
 To sign up for an AWS account, see [Step 1: Create an AWS Account and an Administrator](gs-set-up.md)\.
 + AWS credentials\.
 These credentials are used to access AWS services\.
 + Configure IAM role permissions to allow AWS RoboMaker cloud extensions to use AWS services\.
 The permissions needed are included in the README files included with each extension\.
-+ ROS Kinetic on Ubuntu 16\.04 or ROS Melodic on Ubuntu 18\.04\.
-If you are using an AWS RoboMaker development environment, it is preconfigured for robotics development with ROS\.
++ ROS Kinetic on Ubuntu 16\.04, ROS Melodic on Ubuntu 18\.04, or ROS 2 Dashing on Ubuntu 18\.04\.
+If you are using an AWS RoboMaker development environment, it is preconfigured for robotics development with the chosen distribution\.
+For more information about ROS 2 Dashing, see [ROS 2 Dashing \(Beta\)](robomaker-ros2-beta.md)\.\.

 ## Installing AWS RoboMaker cloud extensions<a name="cloud-services-integration-install"></a>